unstoppabledomains/dev-docs/login-with-unstoppable/login-protocols/authentication-protocol.md

 ---
-description: >-
+title: Login Authentication Protocol
-  This page describes the authentication protocol used in the Login with Unstoppable feature.
+description: This page describes the authentication protocol used in the Login with Unstoppable feature.
 The user's wallet signature is obtained using an extension of OIDC described below.
 ---

 # Authentication Protocol